Bubblin-Superbooks/the-solar-system/README.md

 Book is live here: [The Solar System](https://bubbl.in/cover/the-solar-system-by-marvin-danig)

 # Project
-This project was composed using [Bookiza](http://bookiza.io), the book baking tool.
-The manuscript of the book is structured like so:
+This book was written using the [Bookiza Framework](http://bookiza.io) - the book baking tool of the web.
+The manuscript is structured like so:

 ```